 read the story

 We needed a name.
-So far we had done all our supplier presentations, bank meetings etc. with the snappy working title 'Women's Activewear Retailer'!
-We were going to 're-define the UK sports market'- instead of trainers and replica football strips we were focussing on women's activewear by selling gym and yoga clothes with ski wear and bikinis in season.
-And we were going to present the clothes in an aspirational female environment.
+By that point, we had done all our supplier presentations and bank meetings with the snappy working title 'Women's Activewear Retailer'!
+But while we may not have named our business just yet, we knew what we were going to do: redefine the UK sports market.
+Instead of trainers and replica football strips, our plan was to focus on women's activewear by selling gym and yoga clothes alongside ski wear and bikinis.
+And we were going to present each beautiful product in an aspirational female environment.
 Oh, and we wanted to be a brand in our own right.
-We had a talented store designer, Tina, working with us and she called on a talented graphic designer, George (ina), to help us with the branding.
+Our talented store designer, Tina called on a friend and gifted graphic designer, George (ina), to help us with the branding.
 Once again, a late night (all girls this time) and more red wine brought the breakthrough.
 'Active Woman', 'Egg', 'She's Active', 'Form' and many others were all rejected in favour of Sweaty Betty.
-And once the typeface and colours were finalized there was no turning back.
-By the way, 'Sweaty Betty' is a sexually polarizing name - 90% of women like it and 90% of men actively dislike it.
+And once the typeface and colours were finalised, there was no turning back.
+We realised later that 'Sweaty Betty' is a sexually polarising name - 90% of women like it and 90% of men actively dislike it.
 You will probably have your own theories on this but one thing is for sure, it always catches people's attention and often makes them smile.